-Trump vows to cut 'a lot' out of Dodd-Frank Wall Street law
+Dodd-Frank under siege: Trump begins dismantling Obama financial regulations

 Related: Elizabeth Warren has a message for Trump's $285 million man

-Few believe Trump will move to repeal Dodd-Frank entirely and there's a great deal of uncertainty over precisely which parts of the reform are on the chopping block.
+There's a great deal of uncertainty over precisely which parts of Dodd-Frank are on the chopping block.

 Some of Dodd-Frank could be adjusted by Trump through executive actions, while other parts will require Congress.
 A bill sponsored by Republicans called the Financial Choice Act would eliminate the Volcker Rule, which bans banks from making risky bets with their own money, and also the Consumer Financial Protection Bureau, the Warren-inspired watchdog that has gone after big banks like Wells Fargo.

-But the Trump administration hasn't signaled it wants to go that far.
-Steven Mnuchin, Trump's nominee for Treasury secretary, has said he wants to reform the Volcker Rule to make sure there aren't unintended consequences that hurt markets.
+Sean Spicer, the White House press secretary, suggested on Friday that Trump could move to defang the CFPB.
+He echoed Republican complaints about the CFPB by saying Dodd-Frank created an "unaccountable and unconstitutional new agency that does not adequately protect consumers."

-Mnuchin has also said the CFPB is worth keeping, though he suggested it should be funded by Congress, not the Federal Reserve.
+Treasury secretary nominee Steven Mnuchin has said he thinks the CFPB is worth keeping, but suggested it should be funded by Congress, not the Federal Reserve.
 Such a move could hurt the CFPB's independence, allowing Republicans to starve it of funding.

+Mnuchin has said he wants to reform the Volcker Rule to make sure there aren't unintended consequences that hurt markets.

+Another key issue: Banks had grown so large that the government had no choice but to bail them out when they collapsed.